 Robert C. Graham

 Rob Graham is originally from Arizona.
 His undergraduate study at Brigham Young University was in Journalism and Communications.
-He was employed by IBM as a product analyst and then later, for Novell as a programmer within its Corporate Communications and Training Department.
+He was employed by IBM as a product analyst and then later for Novell as a programmer within its Corporate Communications and Training Department.

 Subsequently, he was accepted into the J. Reuben Clark Law School at Brigham Young University and graduated with his Juris Doctorate in 1992.
-He was the Chairman of the law school's co-curricular Trial Advocacy Program (1991-92) and received the law school faculty's Award for Distinguished Service (1992).
+He was the Chairman of the law school's co-curricular Trial Advocacy Program (1991-92) and also received the law school faculty's Award for Distinguished Service (1992).

 In 2001, Rob Graham split from the larger firm to focus on Probate, Estate Planning and Probate Litigation.
 Since 1992, Rob Graham has been primarily practicing in Probate, Probate Litigation, and Estate Planning with a smaller portion of his practice dedicated to Business (formation and litigation) and State Administrative Law.

-He is very active in service organizations and is currently on the Executive Board of Girls and Boys Town of Nevada, Where he has most recently served in the capacity of Secretary of the organization.
+He is very active in service organizations and is currently on the Executive Board of Boys Town of Nevada, Where he has most recently served in the capacity of Secretary of the organization.
 He has received many recognitions for his regular service to the community including several awards and citations from the Las Vegas Metropolitan Police Department and the Clark County Bar Association.
-He served as a board member with the Bar Association in 1995 and as Editor-in-chief of the organization's legal journal two years prior to his board appointment.
+He served as a board member with the Bar Association in 1995 and as Editor-in-Chief of the organization's legal journal two years prior to his board appointment.

 He has been married 21 years to Linda Graham and has three children, ages 12, 15 and 16 years.
 His hobbies include music and journalism.
-He is the owner and publisher of the politically conservative publication "Beehive Standard Weekly," and a Pizza Restaurant called "Slice of Tuscany."

 Chairman, Trial Advocacy Board, J. Reuben Clark Law School (BYU).

-Awards of Merit: Mesa College Student Association: Distinguished Service Award; J. Reuben Clark Law School Faculty Award for Distinguished Service; Metropolitan Police Department: Community Service Award; Metropolitan Police Department: Sheriff Citation for Distinguished Community Service; Clark County Bar Association: President's Award; Clark County Bar Association: Service Recognition; Girls and Boys Town of Nevada: Service Recognition; Boy Scouts of America: Beaver Dam Council: Donor Recognition; Clark County Pro Bono Project: U.S. Senate Service Citation, Presented by Sen. John Ensign.
+Awards of Merit: Mesa College Student Association: Distinguished Service Award; J. Reuben Clark Law School Faculty Award for Distinguished Service; Metropolitan Police Department: Community Service Award; Metropolitan Police Department: Sheriff Citation for Distinguished Community Service; Clark County Bar Association: President's Award; Clark County Bar Association: Service Recognition; Boys Town of Nevada: Service Recognition; Boy Scouts of America: Beaver Dam Council: Donor Recognition; Clark County Pro Bono Project: U.S. Senate Service Citation, Presented by Sen. John Ensign.

 Areas of Practice